gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 He came in and sat next to me.

-"We were not as we are today when I was of your age.
-You won't know how it feels when you don't know from where you will get your meal when have not eaten for three days.
+"You won't know how it feels when you don't know from where you will get your meal when have not eaten for three days.
 I know. ” he said.

-“Your grandpa gave this coin to me on his deathbed in a hope to revive our fortune.
+“We were not as we are today when I was of your age.
+Your grandpa gave this coin to me on his deathbed in a hope to revive our fortune.
 'One' lays the beginning and 'Kuwaiti Dinar' is the richest currency in the world, so this coin is very special.
-Your grandpa believed it can change things and so it did.
+Your grandpa got this coin from a merchant.
+He believed it can change things and so it did.
 This coin brought us luck.”
 A smile emerged on his face as he remembered his father.

-He continued, “I have worked from eight in the morning and until nine in the evening for 20 years now to give you food, clothes, and shelter.
-But now I realize that in the strugle of life I forgot to give you love.”
+“I have worked from eight in the morning and until nine in the evening for 20 years now to give you food, clothes, and shelter.
+When I didn’t find the coin, I got scared.
+In the strugle of life I forgot to give you love, and with what I did to you today, I've come a little too far.
+I want to step back.”

 He came closer, his eyes were wet.
 "This is the only thing I have of my father.
 I am giving it to you in a hope it will change things between us.
 Let's embark a new begining.”
 He placed the coin on my palm, closed the fingers, and kissed me on the forehead.